samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 constantly update the job worked metric, over time we can plot how this value has changed.

-We start seeing our over/under-reporting issue when jobs take longer than the interval Prometheus scrapes (15s).
-Imagine a job that takes 1m to execute:
+We start seeing our over/under-reporting issue whenever jobs execute across a scrape boundary, where scrapes happen every 15s.
+Imagine a job that begins execution 5s before a scrape and finishes 1s after- in total, the job executes for 6s, but that 6s is only visible in the measurement taken after the scrape, despite 5s of work happening before that point.

-Prometheus will scrape the worker four times in that interval, but the metric value will only be updated after the fourth scrape.
+This effect becomes even more exaggerated when jobs take longer than the scrape interval (15s).
+During the execution of a 1m job, Prometheus will scrape the worker four times, but the metric is only updated after the fourth scrape.

 Drawing a timeline of worker activity can make it clear how the moment we update our metric affects what Prometheus sees.
 In the diagram below, we map the